pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 cross-cutting decision-making across many enduring objects.
 The consistency boundary of a group is the union of the consistency boundaries of the enduring objects in the group.

 A group is constructed with already existing enduring objects.
-Its command methods can trigger new tagged decisions, using the group's :func:`~eventsourcing.dcb.domain.Group.trigger_event` method.
-Decisions created by a group will be tagged with all the continuity IDs of the enduring objects in the group.
-If an enduring object's projection includes that decision, its state will be evolved accordingly.
+Its command methods can trigger a new event, using the group's :func:`~eventsourcing.dcb.domain.Group.trigger_event` method.
+An event generated by a group will be tagged with all the continuity IDs of the enduring objects in the group.
+The event will be applied to all of the enduring objects in the group, which will have no effect unless an enduring object's projection mentions that event's type of decision.

 The example below uses the :ref:`student and course enduring objects <Enduring object>` in a group that triggers a ``StudentJoinedCourse`` event in the ``student_joins_course()`` method that applies to both